Welcome to the Merchantville Stamp Club

 Evening Meetings - The Club presently meets two times each month – generally the first Thursday and the third Wednesday.
 The meeting location is the Temple Lutheran Church, Merchantville Avenue and Route 130, Pennsauken, NJ.
 On meeting nights the doors open at 6:30 PM with an hour and a half available for socializing with other collectors and shopping with dealers.
 The business meeting starts at 8:00 PM, followed by a short philatelic educational program.
 The evening concludes with an auction, where philatelic items are auctioned by Club members.

-Daytime meetings - The Club also holds a monthly “daytime” meeting on the second Friday of the month.
+Daytime meetings - - (Due to COVID-19, daytime meetings have not resumed at this time.)
+The Club also holds a monthly “daytime” meeting on the second Friday of the month.
 Meetings are held at the Beneficial Bank in Cherry Hill, N J Rt 70 and Springdale Rd.

 Monthly Bourse - The Club holds a monthly Stamp Bourse on the first Saturday of each month.
 Dates and location are listed the Bourse page.

-MERPEX - Each year is topped off by MERPEX (Merchantville Stamp Club Philatelic Exhibition).
-The Merchantville Stamp Club also sells MERPEX cachets commemorating a special historic event.
+MERPEX - In prior years is topped off by MERPEX (Merchantville Stamp Club Philatelic Exhibition).
+The Merchantville Stamp Club also sold MERPEX cachets commemorating a special historic event.
+Currently MERPEX is suspended

 STAMPS OF THE MONTH - JULY